olegpolivin/pruningExperiments/Results.md

         finetune NN
     end for```

 It means that the neural network is pruned several times.
 In my version, a weight once set as zero will always stay zero.
 Note also that finetuning means that there are several epochs of training happening.
+The weights that were pruned are not retrained.
 In order to fix the pruning setup, in all experiments number of prune-finetune epochs is equal to 3 (it is ``K`` above), and number of finetuning epochs is equal to 4.
 The categorical accuracy and model's speed-ups and compression is reported after pruning-finetuning is finished.

 ## Results